top of page

 9. Additional Lifestyle Strategies

-• Avoid holding urine for long periods
+• Avoid holding urine for long periods.

-• Maintain regular voiding habits
+• Maintain regular voiding habits.

-• Address constipation
+• Address constipation.

-• Evaluate bladder emptying issues
+• Evaluate bladder emptying issues.

 Important Note About Supplements

 Supplements are not regulated like medications, and quality can vary.
+Always discuss new supplements with your physician before starting them.

 When to See a Doctor